unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 `client_authentication_and_data`.

-## Certificate {#certificate}
+## Supported Groups {#supported_groups}

-The content of the `certificate` server configuration extension is identical to that of the Certificate handshake message in both syntax and semantics.
-Note however that the ServerConfiguration extension limits the size of the certificate chain to 65535 octets.
+The content of the `supported_groups` server configuration extension is identical to that of the `supported_groups` hello extension in both syntax and semantics.
+The extension carries a NamedGroupList object as defined in [I-D.ietf-tls-tls13].
+This is used by a client to select a client certificate for which the resulting signatures can be consumed by the server.

 # Security Considerations {#security}